 Read Alicia's Story>>

 The Master of Education in K-12 Special Education (M.Ed.) is designed for individuals seeking K-12 teacher licensure with endorsement in special education as well as current special educators seeking further training in the field of special education.
 Foci of our Virginia Department of Education (VDOE) approved special education master's degree program include characteristics of students with disabilities, legal and ethical aspects associated with students with disabilities, collaboration and consultation, behavior management, social skills training, language acquisition, instructional methods and assessment.

 M.Ed. in Special Education Highlights

 Curriculum: View Special Education Courses & Descriptions

 Length: 42 credit hours minimum.
 Completion credits depend upon additional endorsements / certifications sought.
 May be completed in 18-24 months.

-Format: This program may be taken entirely online, in a hybrid format or online with a summer residency.
-Students may enter the program in the fall, spring, or summer semesters.
+Format: Eight-week courses delivered entirely face-to-face with some online components or entirely online.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Master of Education degree and initial K-12 teaching license with endorsement in special education and a reading specialist option.
 Regent Autism Certificate is also available.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule